-During his third season in 2009, Anderson helped UAA to a program-best fourth-place finish at the NCAA Championships, helped produced five All-Americans and six All-Conference members.
+During his third season in 2009, Anderson helped UAA to a program-best fourth-place finish at the NCAA Championships and helped produce five All-Americans and six All-Conference members.
 Anderson guided freshman standout Alex Parker to four individual titles and the RMISA Women’s Alpine MVP, while UAA’s women’s Alpine team was the regional champion.

-In his first season back with UAA in 2008, Anderson helped guide the Seawolf Alpine squad to one of its most successful campaigns in recent history, qualifying a full squad of six skiers to NCAAs for the first time since 1999, while two racers earned All-America honors.
+In his first season back with UAA in 2008, Anderson helped guide the Seawolf Alpine squad to one of its most successful campaigns, qualifying a full squad of six skiers to NCAAs for the first time since 1999, while two racers earned All-America honors.
 UAA claimed the overall RMISA Alpine title by combining to score a conference championship meet-best 256 points, producing nine top-10 results.
 All told, the Seawolf downhillers combined for 25 individual top-10 results during the 2008 season.

 Anderson came as no stranger to UAA or collegiate ski racing, having coached the Seawolf Alpine squad in 2002, when UAA’s Aurore de Maulmont won the NCAA title in the giant slalom.
 Prior to coming to Alaska, he was the head ski coach at Brown University in Rhode Island from 1996-2000.